-New Zealand patent attorneys are a highly educated profession with many patent attorneys holding both a technical qualification and a law degree.
+Patent attorneys in New Zealand are a highly educated profession with many patent attorneys holding both a technical qualification and a law degree.

-A qualified New Zealand patent attorney has knowledge of all areas of intellectual property - not just patents.
-These areas of intellectual property include registered rights (as in the case of patents, designs, trade marks or plant variety rights) and unregistered rights (as in the case of copyright,trade secrets, goodwill and reputation).
+A qualified patent attorney in New Zealand has knowledge of all areas of intellectual property - not just patents.
+These areas of intellectual property include registered rights (as in the case of patents, designs, trade marks or plant variety rights) and unregistered rights (as in the case of copyright, trade secrets, goodwill and reputation).

 Patent attorneys have many touch points with their clients which enable them to easily detect relevant, marketable and commercial ideas.
 As a result of their engagement, patent attorneys:

 · Regularly visit New Zealand businesses to enable early identification of innovative ideas;

 · Develop strategies to protect those ideas and innovations in key markets through varied intellectual property rights;